suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 git push
 ```

-If this repository is a fork, the message from github may include a link to
+If this repository is a fork, the message from GitHub may include a link to
 create a pull request.

 If not:

-- Open your forked repo on github
+- Open your forked repo on GitHub
-- Create PR from your forked repo on github
+- Create PR from your forked repo on GitHub